Sanudast/Secure-website-hosting-in-AWS-using-VPC/README.md

 1. Creating a VPC with CIDR subnet
 2. Creating 2 public and 1 private subnet.
+3. Enabling auto-assign public IPv4 address public subnets.
-3. Creating private and public route tables and associate the subnets.
+4. Creating private and public route tables and associate the subnets.
-4. Creating Internte gateway for public subnet and adding it to public route table.
+5. Creating Internte gateway for public subnet and adding it to public route table.
-5. Creating Nat gateway for private subnet and adding it to private route table.
+6. Creating Nat gateway for private subnet and adding it to private route table.
-6. Creating 3 Ec2 instance (Bastion instance, Website Instance, Database Instance).
+7. Creating 3 Ec2 instance (Bastion instance, Website Instance, Database Instance).

 # 1- Creating a VPC with CIDR subnet